hupe13/extensions-leaflet-map-github/readme.md

 * Leaflet.markercluster V 1.5.1
 * leaflet-gpx V 1.6.0
 * changing the parameter names for cluster to those of the Leaflet.markercluster (old names are still valid)
-* cluster parameters are valid for placementstrategies also
+* cluster parameters are valid for markerClusterGroup also
-* bug in gestures corrected
+* bug in gestures fixed
+* setting in [elevation] preferCanvas to false as default, see https://github.com/Raruto/leaflet-elevation/issues/123
 * and more

 ### 2.1.1 / 210824